willowec/lightwand/docs/notebook.md

 ---------------------

 While testing the wand at the UMaine hacekrspace, a group of people operating a radio picked up some pretty intense radio interference from the wand, that sounded pretty musical.

+## 2024/04/14

+Handle 3D model design:

+The handle has been designed to house the rocker switch.
+75% of the height of the handle contains 75mm of the dowel shaft.
+For stability, two 1in screws will be drilled through the handle.
+The model contains no holes for these screws other than small sinks for the heads, as the current plan is to simply drill a guide and then screw them in.
+This simplifies the print and makes it less likely to fail.